agilelion/Open-Kanban/README.md

 1. Freedom to use Open Kanban for any purpose (freedom 1)
 2. Freedom to study, question, and change Open Kanban as you wish so that it works for you and your organization (freedom 2)
 3. Freedom to fork or modify copies of Open Kanban to create your own customized version, and give it to anyone (freedom 3)
 4. Freedom to benefit the entire Open Kanban community with a better solution for all, by sharing your contributions with the main Open Kanban repository.
-This is possible via your submisssions to our main repository on [Github.](https://github.com/agilelion/Open-Kanban) This freedom shows our commitment to communication, collaboration and continuous improvement (freedom 4.)
+This is possible via your submissions to our main repository on [Github.](https://github.com/agilelion/Open-Kanban) This freedom shows our commitment to communication, collaboration and continuous improvement (freedom 4.)

 ## Open Kanban Introduction
 Kanban is becoming an important part of Agile Software Development and IT, VersionOne's authoritative 2013 [State of Agile Survey](http://bit.ly/AgileSurvey2013) reveals that Kanban has doubled in adoption among the Agile methodologies, and is frequently used as an alternative to Scrum.